Major Charles Strong Jr. - President Wm Taylor & Son Dempartment Store

 Strong's first job was opening crates and handling inventory in the stock room of Taylor's old wholesale department.
 He later became a salesman, then manager of the department.

 Strong left the store for two years to serve as a superintendent of mining operations for a company in British Columbia, returning in 1898.
 In 1907, he was named general manager of the store.

 Charles was away from Taylor's during World War I, serving in the U. S. Army as a major in the Motor Transport Corps.
 He had been know since as Major Strong.
 After the war ended, he settled in Bratenahl.

 In 1935, Charles became president, and his sister became chairman of the board.
 When his sister died in September 1936, Charles was left to salvage what he could of the store.
 The estate eventually settled in 1939.
 He resigned in 1939.
 The May Co. acquired an interest and continued to operate Taylor’s independently under its name.

-Charles was a director of National City Bank.
 He was a member of The Country, Kirtland Country, Mayfield Country, Mid-Day, Rowfant, and Union clubs plus the Cornell Club of New York and the Army and Navy Club of Washington D.C.

 Charles died in the emergency ward of Cleveland Clinic Hospital on May 25, 1960, at age 89.
 He suffered a stroke shortly after having afternoon tea with his sister and a friend in his Bratenahl home.
 Attended by his personal physician, Dr. William Hallaran, he was taken to the hospital by private ambulance.
 He is buried alongside his first wife, Louise, in Lake View Cemetery.